-Deloitte LLP has expressed its willingness to continue in office as the Company's auditor and a resolution proposing its re-appointment and authorising the Directors to determine its remuneration will be submitted at the Annual General Meeting (Resolution 9).
+Deloitte LLP was re-appointed as the Company's auditor at the Annual General Meeting on 27 July 2020 and it has expressed its willingness to continue in office as the Company's auditor.
+A resolution proposing its re-appointment and authorising the Directors to determine its remuneration will be submitted at the Annual General Meeting (Resolution 7).